Perturbed Fourier uniqueness and interpolation results in higher dimensions: Proof of Theorem A

 \subsubsection{Cocycle estimates}

-Now that we have an estimate of $F(\tau)$ for $\tau \in \mathcal{D}$, the fundamental domain, we wish to derive from it bounds in the entire upper half plane, by repeatedly applying the functional equations.
+Now that we have an estimate of $F(\tau)$ for $\tau \in \mathcal{D}$, the fundamental domain, we wish to derive from it bounds in the entire upper half-plane, by repeatedly applying the functional equations.
 For this, we closely follow the approach in \cite{RV}.

 We start with a few preliminaries in the spirit of geometric group theory.
 Given real numbers $a, b$ with $a< b$ we write

 for the open half-disc with midpoint $(a+b)/2$, bounded by the hyperbolic geodesic joining $a$ and $b$.
 Given a third point $p \in (a,b)$, we define